What is a trade order management system?

-In online stock trade Order Management System is responsible for automating order and trade flow making it efficient and cost effective, with reporting back to the client in milliseconds; speed that no human could ever hope to achieve.
+In online stock trade world Order Management System is responsible for placing orders and trades, making it efficient and cost effective, reporting back to the client in milliseconds; speed that no human could ever hope to achieve.

 Why was OMS developed?

 In order to address the growing volumes of stock trade Order Management System was developed.
 Electronic trading allowed for ever increasing numbers of trades to be executed and it became necessary to have a system in place, capable of managing these trading volumes.
 This could only be achieved by using technology to manage technology.

 The FIX (Financial Information eXchange) protocol was introduced in 1992.
 FIX facilitated messaging between clients, online broker-dealers, exchanges, and consequently the technology became more versatile.
 This made the use of an OMS a standard for the industry and essentially everyone started using one.

 Orders being executed today are multi-faceted and complex – manual methods of capturing orders, routing and reporting simply wouldn’t work.

 In the past, trading was conducted mainly over a national exchange, whereas nowadays an order can be spread over many locations.
 It’s also necessary to keep track of where and when trades are made – information that must be reported back to the client almost instantaneously.